SPLab-IT/CoversBR/README.md

 11 - 76 |1304 |4.95 %

-You can see in the table that the most cover groups contain between 2 and 10 versions.
+You can see in the table that most cover groups contain between 2 and 10 versions.
 Only in some cases there are between 11 and 76 versions per group.

 The figure below shows the histogram of absolute frequency by type of musical version.